axiston/database/crates/client/README.md

 [docs-badge]: https://img.shields.io/docsrs/axiston-database-connect?logo=Docs.rs&style=flat-square
 [docs-url]: http://docs.rs/axiston-database-connect

-Provides a database client for the applications, integrating key features such as database connection pooling powered by [deadpool][deadpool], migrations (and rollbacks), predefined queries for database entities, and tracing support for debugging and observability.
+Provides a database client for the application, integrating key features such as database connection pooling powered by [deadpool][deadpool], migrations (and rollbacks), predefined queries for database entities, and tracing support for debugging and observability.